MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/fastlane/index.md

 ---
 title: "Introduction to fastlane for iOS"
-description: "This guide introduces the various fastlane tools that can be used to code sign iOS applications" ms.prod: xamarin ms.assetid: 8202C57D-22FF-4224-A5B1-AAEF12B7C106 ms.technology: xamarin-ios
+description: "This guide introduces the various fastlane tools that can be used to code sign iOS applications.
+It describes how to update, install, and use the fastlane tools." ms.prod: xamarin ms.assetid: 8202C57D-22FF-4224-A5B1-AAEF12B7C106 ms.technology: xamarin-ios